jobsamuel/woa/README.md

 ## why this module?

-We stumble upon the necessity of a tool that simplify comment processing for [Instagram Analytics](https://github.com/heartyrobot/node-instagram-analytics); we just want to make easy the analysis of any text.
+I stumble upon the necessity of a tool that simplify comment processing for [Instagram Analytics](https://github.com/jobsamuel/node-instagram-analytics); I just want to make easy the analysis of any text.

 **woa** helps you to discover and count patterns in text using the power of Node.
 It's written in pure javascript, blazing fast and easy to use.